 CVE-2022-21511 Overview

-CVE-2022-21511 is a privilege escalation vulnerability in the Oracle Database - Enterprise Edition Recovery component of Oracle Database Server.
-This easily exploitable vulnerability allows a high privileged attacker with EXECUTE ON DBMS_IR.EXECUTESQLSCRIPT privilege and network access via Oracle Net to completely compromise the Oracle Database - Enterprise Edition Recovery component.
-Successful exploitation results in a full takeover of the affected component, impacting confidentiality, integrity, and availability.
+CVE-2022-21511 affects the Recovery component of Oracle Database Server, Enterprise Edition.
+The vulnerability allows a high-privileged attacker with EXECUTE ON DBMS_IR.EXECUTESQLSCRIPT privilege and Oracle Net network access to compromise the Recovery component.
+Successful exploitation results in full takeover of Oracle Database Enterprise Edition Recovery, with impacts on confidentiality, integrity, and availability.

 Critical Impact